clarin-eric/cereal/curation-dashboard/markdown/faq.md

 ² the number of valid links is not scored for user upload.
 To me the scores comparable, we're weighting the score with the percentage of checked links.
   If, for example we have checked only one line out of hundred, the maximum score can only be 0.01

-³ because of the particular handling of the URL the maximum score can vary between 14 and 15
+³ because of the particular handling of the URL and the uniqueness of MdSelfLink in collections the maximum can vary between 14 and 16

 ## Link checker
 1. **What is the Link Checker?**